Are other walk-in manufacturers using extruded polystyrene?

 What’s the difference between extruded polystyrene (XPS) and polyurethane?

 Extruded polystyrene insulation (XPS) is more consistent and more hydrophobic (to prevent water absorption) than polyurethane.
 It’s developed by pulling foam through a dye, which creates a closed-cell structure.
-This extrusion process eliminates foam voids and enables precise control of the foam’s key physical properties like density, compressive strength, cell size and orientation to ensure minimal thermal conductivity and provide consistent R-values.
+This extrusion process eliminates foam voids and enables precise control of the foam’s key physical properties like density, compressive strength, cell size and orientation to ensure consistent R-values.

 Polyurethane is a much less reliable material.
 It is developed when a chemical reaction is injected into a mold.
 Most times, cells of irregular size and shape are formed.
 These cells can easily compromise the integrity of the insulation, allow heat to penetrate and greatly reduce its R-value.back to top